Floating Staircase: Synopsis

-Following the success of his latest novel, Travis Glasgow and his wife Jodie buy their first house in the western Maryland town of Westlake, across the street from Travis' brother Adam and his family.
-At first, everything is picture perfect, from the beautiful lake behind the house to the rebirth of the friendship between Travis and Adam.
-Travis also begins to overcome the darkness of his childhood and the guilt he's harboured since his younger brother's tragic drowning for which Travis holds himself responsible.
-Soon, though, the new house begins to lose its allure.
-Strange noises wake Travis at night, and his dreams are plagued by ghosts.
-Barely glimpsed shapes flit through the darkened hallways, but strangest of all is the bizarre set of wooden stairs that rises cryptically out of the lake behind the house.
-Travis becomes drawn to the structure, but the more he investigates, the more he uncovers the truth about the Dentmans, the family who owned his house previously, and how young Elijah Dentman had drowned in the lake behind the house in circumstances eerily similar to Travis' brother.
+After the success of his latest novel, Travis Glasgow and his wife Jodie purchase their first home in the western Maryland town of Westlake, across the street from Travis' brother Adam and his family.
+Initially, life seems idyllic, with the picturesque lake behind the house and the rekindling friendship between Travis and Adam.
+Travis also begins to confront the darkness of his childhood and the guilt he's felt since his younger brother's drowning, which he blames himself for.
+However, the house's tranquility is short-lived.
+Strange noises disturb Travis' sleep, and his dreams are haunted by ghosts.
+Barely glimpsed shapes flit through the dimly lit hallways, but most perplexing is the mysterious set of wooden stairs emerging from the lake behind the house.
+As Travis investigates, he uncovers more about the Dentmans, the previous owners, and learns how young Elijah Denman drowned in the lake under circumstances strikingly similar to his brother's.